sven-gerlach/tic-tac-toe-api/README.md

 ### Environment Variables

 All environment variables are stored in Doppler.
-However, due to Doppler's integration into Elastic Beanstalk being tricky, Doppler is used as the source of truth but variables are not injected into the dev nor the prod environment.
-For dev the [.env.dev](.env.dev) file is used and for prod the variables are copied into the Elastic Beanstalk env var settings.
+For development, Doppler injects env vars into the environment via the 'doppler run' command which is prepended to the `npm run start:dev` script.
+For the deployed app, a Doppler integration into Render injects all env vars into the runtime environment.